Michael Amiri, MD, DABSM

 Betty Mays is a graduate of Winston Salem State University class of 2009.
 She has a passion for neurological diseases.
 Betty has worked in varied health care settings from nursing home to medical surgical units for 16 years before becoming a nurse practitioner.
 She has a combined total of 37 years of healthcare experience that she brings to Mecklenburg Neurology Group.
 She was inspired by her many siblings that are in healthcare to become an Advance Practice Nurse.
 Betty is a native of Georgia who was brought to North Carolina via the military as a spouse of a serviceman.
 She is happily married with 4 children and 3 grandchildren.
-Betty currently serves patients mainly in Midtown Center location in Charlotte and in Laurinburg, NC.
+Betty currently serves patients mainly in Randolph Rd location in Charlotte.
 Her philosophy is to actively listen, be attentive to her patients’ needs and to provide a comfortable teaching atmosphere.
 In her spare time, she enjoys travel, learning new languages, and spending time with her family.

 Autumn Grimm, FNP-C